Craig S. Altemose, Executive Director – Contact Craig

 Shea Riester, Campus Divestment Organizer – Contact Shea

-Convinced that climate change is the largest looming threat to life on earth, Shea hoped on a bike to help build the climate movement with Climate Summer after graduating from Brandeis in 2012.
+Convinced that climate change is the largest looming threat to life on earth, Shea hopped on a bike to help build the climate movement with Climate Summer after graduating from Brandeis in 2012.
 Shea now lives in Boston and dedicates himself to supporting student fossil fuel divestment movements at as many campuses as he can muster.

 Shea studied the history and theory of social movements at Brandeis, and was very involved in environmental and social justice student activism.
-His proudest past moments include organizing with the Occupy Wall Street movement at it’s inception and participating in the national mobilization to stop the Keystone XL Pipeline.
+His proudest past moments include organizing with the Occupy Wall Street movement at its inception and participating in the national mobilization to stop the Keystone XL Pipeline.
 He is deeply passionate about building more peaceful, equitable, and sustainable communities that live in greater harmony with all life on Earth.
 He feels we must use non-violent social action now to prevent the potentially irreversible destruction of our planet due to climate change, and is ready to do whatever necessary for a more just and sustainable future for all.

 Sophie Robinson, 350MA Assistant Coordinator – Contact Sophie

 After the realization that she could no longer pursue her intended career of becoming an environmental science teacher due to the urgency of climate change, Sophie decided to dedicate her time to building the climate change grassroots movement.
 She graduated from Williams College in 2011 with a degree in psychology and environmental science.
 Her upbringing on a southern NH organic berry farm left her with a passion for sustainable agriculture, which she pursued in her studies.
-Last year she lived in Nashville, and there she interned for an author writing about the growing movement of local food, and she was also an active member of Occupy Nashville.
+After graduating, she lived in Nashville, and there she interned for an author writing about the growing movement of local food, and she was also an active member of Occupy Nashville.
 Sophie wears a lot of hats for Better Future Project, including being the media point person, overseeing 350MA logistics, coordinating outreach for our summer internship programs, and facilitating general office organization.
 Her favorite part of the job is getting to talk with new members of the movement over coffee to discuss how they want to use their specific skill set to enhance the movement.

 Malcolm David Bliss is a consultant and entrepreneur with a track record of building up fast-growing organizations, developing strategy for large-scale operations, and implementing enterprise technology solutions.
-Malcolm’s 30 years of professional experience includes awards from Inc 500, Entrepreneur Magazine, and Software 500, and academic experience from Harvard, New York, Suffolk Universities and Union College.
+Malcolm’s 30 years of professional experience include awards from Inc 500, Entrepreneur Magazine, and Software 500, and academic experience from Harvard, New York, Suffolk Universities and Union College.
 He has served in executive roles and advised a wide range of clients including Pfizer, Ford Motor Company, AT&T, Medtronic, Liberty Mutual, and Abbott Laboratories.
 His written work has been published in journals such as Strategic Finance and its international affiliates.
 He has made video and live speaking appearances to audiences in the thousands.

-Malcolm believes that although the climate crisis holds severe and unavoidable consequences for all life on earth, that humanity will eventually create a just and stable future beyond fossil fuels.
+Malcolm believes that although the climate crisis holds severe and unavoidable consequences for all life on earth, humanity will eventually create a just and stable future beyond fossil fuels.
 He is dedicated to mitigating the consequences of the climate crisis and working to achieve that future.
-Malcolm and his family make their home in the Porter Square area of Cambridge Massachusetts.
+Malcolm and his family make their home in the Porter Square area of Cambridge, Massachusetts.

 Dorian Williams, Campaigns Organizer – Contact Dorian

 Dorian graduated from Brandeis University in May of 2013 with a major in Anthropology.
-She has spent the last four years helping build the climate movement in Massachussets.
+She has spent the last four years helping build the climate movement in Massachusetts.
 This began in her first year at college when the severity of climate change really began to sink in.
 Dorian then found an organizing home and community with Students for a Just and Stable Future (SJSF).
 Since 2010, she has worked on a number of campaigns including 100% Clean Electricity by 2020, Weatherizing Waltham, No Coal by 2015, Tar Sands Action, Ending Fossil Fuel Subsidies, Divest Brandeis and 350MA No Gas Mass.
 While daunted by the urgency with which we must tackle this issue, Dorian is also emboldened by the recent successes and momentum of the climate movement.
 As we stand at the threshold for change, Dorian believes grassroots groups like Better Future Project will play a pivotal role in achieving that change and is excited to be a part of the team.

 Ben Trolio, Operations and Finance Associate – Contact Ben